AksoEo/docs/asc.md

 - `date_today`: returns the current date
 - `date_fmt a`: returns the formatted version of a interpreted as a RFC3339 date string, or null
 - `date_get t a`: returns field t (`y`, `M`, or `d`) of date string a
-    + should not handle out-of-bounds numbers and just return what it says in the string
+    + out-of-bounds numbers should either return what it says in the string or overflow correctly
 - `date_set t a b`: returns date string a with field t (`y`, `M`, or `d`) set to b
     + this should handle out-of-bounds numbers correctly, e.g. setting date to -1 should underflow into the previous month